Frank Skinner: Career

+In 1999, Skinner wrote a script for a sitcom Heavy Revie, where he played Frank, a former heavy metal rock-star who has gone off the boil, and is forced by his manager to record with a boy band.
+A pilot was taped, but the series wasn't picked up.

 From 1995 to 1998, Skinner had his own chat show on BBC One, which ended when the BBC refused to meet pay demands of a reported £20 million.
 After a short break, the show found a new home at ITV in 1999, where it ran until late 2005.
 He has appeared in a number of self-written sitcoms, including Blue Heaven (1994) and Shane (2004).

-In 2000, he appeared as Buttons in the ITV Panto adaptation of Cinderella.
+In 2000, Skinner appeared as Buttons in the ITV Panto adaptation of Cinderella.
 In 2003, he was listed in The Observer as one of the 50 funniest acts in British comedy.
 In 2005, Skinner announced he was going to leave behind his television work in favour of returning to the stand-up comedy circuit.
 A second series of Shane had been made, but never shown.

-In February 2006, he received an honorary degree from the University of Central England (now Birmingham City University).
+In February 2006, Skinner received an honorary degree from the University of Central England (now Birmingham City University).
 Skinner and David Baddiel covered the 2006 FIFA World Cup by podcast for The Times.
 The podcasts received a nomination for the 2007 Sony Radio Academy Awards.

-In 2007, he performed a new live stand-up tour, his first for 10 years, starting at a warm-up gig at the Swindon Arts Centre, continuing through to the Edinburgh Festival for 2 weeks at The Pleasance, the venue where he won the Perrier Award, and a 69 date national tour including three sold-out homecoming performances at the National Indoor Arena in Birmingham in the autumn.
+In 2007, Skinner performed a new live stand-up tour, his first for 10 years, starting at a warm-up gig at the Swindon Arts Centre, continuing through to the Edinburgh Festival for 2 weeks at The Pleasance, the venue where he won the Perrier Award, and a 69 date national tour including three sold-out homecoming performances at the National Indoor Arena in Birmingham in the autumn.

-In November 2008 and in the light of senior broadcasting figures such as ITV boss Michael Grade and Terry Wogan calling for TV to reduce its use of vulgar language, Skinner decided to experiment with removing swear words altogether from his stand up live act although stated that it would be a shame if 'clever swearing' was lost.
+In November 2008, after senior broadcasting figures such as ITV chairman Michael Grade and presenter Terry Wogan called for TV to reduce its use of vulgar language, Skinner decided to experiment with removing swear words altogether from his stand-up live act, although he said it would be a shame if 'clever swearing' was lost.
 He also stood in for an ill Paul Merton as a team captain on 21 November edition of Have I Got News for You.